books

 -173.
 Dwarf Pears

-When dwarfed by budding on the Angers quince, given varieties of the pear bear earlier and the small trees can be admitted on smaller grounds, as with the dwarf apple, and it is easier to thin the ...
+When dwarfed by budding on the Angers quince, given varieties of the pear bear earlier and the small trees can be admitted on smaller grounds, as with the ...

 -174.
 Propagation of the Pear

 Nearly all the pear-seedlings used in this country for propagation are imported or grown from imported seed.
-In either case the seed used is mainly saved in the perry-producing sections of west ...
+In either case the seed used is mainly saved in ...

 -The Quince